 These problems are also compounded by the way in which these attacks are now being carried out by agents of governments, including national corporations such as Huawei.
 It has been reported that Huawei did help China spy on others by providing usernames and passwords to Huawei accounts.

-Aragon Research have summarized how Huawei have a history of hacking, firstly Nortel trade secrets in 2004 by using malware to record nearly every phone call by the CEO and documents about future products.
+Aragon Research have summarized how Huawei have a history of hacking and espionage, firstly Nortel trade secrets in 2004 by using malware to record nearly every phone call by the CEO and documents about future products.
 Similarly, Cisco was the target of IP theft by Huawei, down to the actual code itself which was used in their own products.

 Why Anti-Virus software is ineffective

-So how do we stop these hackers in their tracks before it’s too late?
+So how do we stop cyber warfare attacks in their tracks before it’s too late?
 We need to think about the problem differently.
 Let’s step back for a moment and think about how the problem has traditionally been approached by Anti-Virus software (AV), and why it is now so ineffective.

 In the early days of the Internet malware was very rudimentary.
 It was a simple matter to discover and identify the malicious code.
 The concept was simple, take a fingerprint of the malware, add it to a database and subsequently check it against any new files to see if it is on the list.